shivabalanb/irisa/README.md

 ### What did I learn

 I have always wanted to build this.
 I hacked together a simple prototype, deployed it quickly, and immediately dropped the link in the group chat to test with friends.
 This project was actually fun as I learned a lot of networking concepts without taking a college course in it.
-I went deep on WebRTC fundamentals (ICE candidates, offer/answer handshake, TURN vs STUN), browser media APIs (getUserMedia, device switching, track replacement), and the practical realities of signaling, reconnection, and multi‑peer topologies.
+I went deep on WebRTC fundamentals (ICE candidates, offer/answer handshake, TURN vs STUN), browser media APIs (getUserMedia, device switching, track replacement), and WebSocket signaling, room management, and multi‑peer topologies.
 I saw firsthand how mesh falls apart beyond a few participants and why SFU (star) exist and how different network topologies trade off simplicity, bandwidth, and scalability.

+In rebuilding from scratch what already exists, I still learned a lot and grew my appetite to delve deeper.

 ### Quick start